itaylorm/MixTape/README.md

 # Next Steps to make scaleable
 1. Handling large JSON Files
-  - Use a faster JSON handler
+    - Use a faster JSON handler possbily https://github.com/dhoerl/SAX-JSON-Parser-ForStreamingData
-  - Break up the data into smaller amounts
+    - Break up the data into smaller amounts either on server or in the client (server better)
     - Better error handling in the init functions for Choices and Changes types
 2. Make Ids unique with checks
 3. Similar CRUD functions for User and Song